Vitta zebra: Distribution

+Vitta zebra is native to the northeastern coastline of South America and nearby islands in the Caribbean, including French Guiana, Trinidad and Tobago, Guyana, Suriname and parts of Brazil (mouth of the Amazon River) and Venezuela (mouth of the Orinoco River).

-In The Aquarium
+In the aquarium

-The zebra nerite snail is frequently sold in the aquarium hobby.
+The zebra nerite snail is frequently sold to aquarists.
 These specimens are typically wild caught, since the snail is difficult to breed in captivity.

 This snail is typically sold as an algae eater as it will constantly scrape the glass, hardscape and substrate of the aquarium for algae with its rasping mouth.
 They are capable of surviving in fresh water, though they require a high PH.
 A low enough PH will slowly destroy the snail's shell.
-Also, if an aquarium does not have enough algae, it may be difficult to get them to eat pellet food and they may starve.
+If an aquarium does not have enough algae, it may be difficult to get them to eat pellet food and they may starve.

-Like most nerite snails, it can and often will simply crawl up the glass of an aquarium and leave it, and so a lid is needed to house them.
+Like most nerite snails, the zebra nerite may frequently attempt to escape from its aquarium; thus, a lid is necessary to house the species.